bioth/gut-microbiota-iron/pipeline/README.md

   <img src="https://github.com/bioth/gut-microbiota-iron/blob/main/pipeline/photos/metadata_folder_format.png?raw=true" height="100" />
 </p>

-Now open a bash command line, cd into your data folder, cd into the folder containing the reads, and type the following command:
-DATA_FOLDER=$(pwd)

-# 2- Uncompress the files:
-bash uncompress.sh $DATA_FOLDER

-# 3- Remove the primers at the end of the reads (trimming of non-biological bases):
+# 2- Remove the primers at the end of the reads (trimming of non-biological bases):

+## First uncompress the fastq files with:
+bash uncompress.sh

-## First create files listing the forward and reverse primers:
+## Secondly create files listing the forward and reverse primers:
 py create_primers_fasta_file.py

-## Secondly use cutadapt to remove the primers (it will automatically select reverse and forward primers accordingly):
+## Thirdly use cutadapt to remove the primers (it will automatically select reverse and forward primers accordingly):
-bash cutadapt.sh $DATA_FOLDER
+bash cutadapt.sh

-# 4- Filtering of the reads using DADA2:
+# 3- Filtering of the reads using DADA2:

 ## dada2Tests.r